 Resamplers are used in several places in Android.
-For example, an MP3 file may be encoded at 44.1 kHz sample rate and needs to be played back on an Android device supporting 48 kHz audio internally.
+For example, an MP3 file may be encoded at 44.1 kHz sample rate but needs to be played back on an Android device supporting 48 kHz audio internally.
 In that case, a resampler would be used to upsample the MP3 output audio from 44.1 kHz source sample rate to a 48 kHz sink sample rate used within the Android device.

 The characteristics of a resampler can be expressed using metrics, including: